veler/Csharp-Piece-Table-Implementation/README.md

 A good StackOverlow answer about performance difference between LinkedList and List: [c# - When should I use a List vs a LinkedList - Stack Overflow](https://stackoverflow.com/a/29263914)

 With all that said, it might worth experimenting with other collection types like  `ImmutableList` for example.
+But at the end of the day, a true performance improvement, in the context of a text editor, is not to do a piece table, but a "piece tree" using, for example, an AVL Tree or Red-Black Tree.

 ## Feedback / Contributing